mmawlawi/mmawlawi/README.md

 # Hello, I'm Maher Mawlawi

-I am a 2nd year computer science student at the Lebanese American University (LAU) in jbeil
+I am a senior computer science student at the Lebanese American University (LAU) in jbeil

 ## Languages